OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 ## 9. Logging

-You can access to the behaviour server logger using:
+You can access the behaviour server logger using:

 ```
 var logger = _Context.Services.GetService<ILogger<Customer>>();